Gwen Watford: 1971–1980

-In 1971 Watford toured in a revival of Maugham's The Constant Wife and the following year she was a founder-member of Robin Phillips's Company Theatre group, based at the Greenwich Theatre; fellow members included Jeremy Brett, Charles Dance, Mia Farrow, Penelope Keith and Joan Plowright.
+In 1971 Watford toured in a revival of Maugham's The Constant Wife.
+The following year she was a founder-member of Robin Phillips's Company Theatre group, based at Greenwich Theatre; fellow members included Jeremy Brett, Charles Dance, Mia Farrow, Penelope Keith and Joan Plowright.
 In the company's opening production, Chekhov's Three Sisters, Watford, playing Masha, was "ripely sensual", "memorable" and "the essence of Chekhovian suffering", according to critics.
 Other stage appearances outside the West End included Mrs Conklin and Hilde Latymer in a Noël Coward double bill in Basingstoke, and Gertrude in Hamlet at Ludlow.
 The Stage, commenting in 1974 that Watford was too rarely seen in London, asked "why it is that this supremely talented actress so seldom gets the parts she deserves in the theatres to which her abilities entitle her".

-During the 1970s Watford continued to appear in numerous one-off television dramas including Special Branch in 1973: but her most conspicuous screen role was as co-star with George Cole in the comedy series Don't Forget to Write!, written by Charles Wood.
+During the 1970s, Watford continued to appear in numerous one-off television dramas, including Special Branch in 1973.
+But her most conspicuous screen role was as co-star with George Cole in the comedy series Don't Forget to Write!, written by Charles Wood.
 It originated in a single comedy written for ITV in 1974, but was taken up by the BBC.
 Twelve episodes were made in two series between 1977 and 1979.
 The comic playing of Cole and Watford was likened by The Stage to "a superb Rolls Royce ... gliding smoothly and effortlessly along" but with "hidden power under the bonnet".

-Her radio roles in the 1970s included Minna in a drama about the life of Richard Wagner, leading parts in adaptations of stories by Maugham, Henry James, George Meredith and Daphne du Maurier, Mrs Davenport in the premiere of Terence Rattigan's Cause Célèbre, and Lady Britomart in Shaw's Major Barbara.
+Her radio roles in the 1970s included Minna in a drama about the life of Richard Wagner, leading parts in adaptations of stories by Maugham, Henry James, George Meredith and Daphne du Maurier; Mrs Davenport in the premiere of Terence Rattigan's Cause Célèbre, and Lady Britomart in Shaw's Major Barbara.
 Her only cinema role of the decade was a deranged Indian servant in a horror film, The Ghoul.